multifacet/ZRay/readme.md

 **Portable compiler-assisted memory traffic characterization.**

-ZRay reports how much memory traffic a marked region of your code generates, on which threads, and at what rate — without hardware performance counters and without the slowdown of binary instrumentation.

-Its key idea is to separate what can be known statically from what must be counted at runtime.
-An LLVM IR pass summarizes the memory-relevant instruction mix of each developer-marked region; lightweight sampled counters recover how many times each block actually executed.
-Multiplying the two recovers per-region loads, stores, bytes moved, and bandwidth.
-Because no per-memory-access instrumentation is inserted, overhead stays low (geomean under 10%) while byte accuracy stays high (geomean 93%).

 This is part of the research artifact for the IISWC 2026 paper *ZRay: Portable Compiler-Assisted Memory Traffic Characterization*.